Jesser1971/Home/accepted/2024/NuGet-Audit-for-PackageDownload.md

 <!-- One-paragraph description of the proposal. -->
 To improve the security of NuGet, we are expanding NuGet Audit's support to include `<PackageDownload>` packages, allowing it to report vulnerabilities for both user-specified and SDK-managed packages.
+This warning will only appear when `NuGetAuditMode` is set to `all` or `direct-with-packagedownload`, ensuring targeted reporting based on user preferences.
 To prevent user confusion about SDK-included dependencies, we are introducing a new attribute, `AddedBy`, to identify the origin of each `<PackageDownload>`.
 This will provide users with clear, actionable security information while helping them distinguish between SDK-provisioned packages and those they added manually.